bbc/ugc-rds-macro/Usage.md

 ## 1:First Invocation of the lambda:

-​	Create the db instance to the latest restorable time, this process is dependent on the size of the database.
+​Create the db instance to the latest restorable time, this process is dependent on the size of the database.

-​	Creates a lambda tag **ugc:point-in-time:dbinstance** using the new instance id as the value.
+​Creates a lambda tag **ugc:point-in-time:dbinstance** using the new instance id as the value.

 ## 2:Second Invocation of the lambda:

-​	Creates a snaphost of the instance specified by the lambda tag: **ugc:point-in-time:dbinstance**
+​Creates a snaphost of the instance specified by the lambda tag: **ugc:point-in-time:dbinstance**

-​	If the operation does not happen instantaneously it will create the following lambda tag **ugc:point-in-time:snapshot:dbinstance** using the snapshot id as the value.
+​If the operation does not happen instantaneously it will create the following lambda tag **ugc:point-in-time:snapshot:dbinstance** using the snapshot id as the value.

 ## 3:Third Invocation of the lambda:

-​	Updates the stack with the snapshot id.
+​Updates the stack with the snapshot id.

 | Property              | Value |      |
 | --------------------- | ----- | ---- |
 | replace_with_snapshot | false |      |
 | restore_point_in_time | True  |      |
 | restore_time          |       |      |

 # Restore to a specific point in time